-- To start using Integrated Storage, you must enable it in the system configuration first (Settings > Configuration > System Configuration > OnApp Storage).
+- To start using Integrated Storage, you must enable it in the system configuration first (Admin > Settings > Configuration > System Configuration > OnApp Storage).

 - Integrated Storage uses a certain RAM amount on each compute resource but the exact RAM amount depends on the number of drives and controllers which will be configured.

 - Note that advanced disk sector format is not supported for Integrated Storage disks.
 Ensure that your disk drives support the 512-byte sector alignment before installing and using them with Integrated Storage.

 - The Bonded NICs for the management/boot interface are not yet available (they will be introduced in future releases).